joshhaug/joshhaug.github.io/_posts/2020-05-01-quick-video-analysis.md

 description:
 author: Josh Haug
 tags:
 - Bees
 - Video
+- Data
 ---

 <div class="message">
 Today we'll explore some basic image processing techniques to count bees.
 These require <b>no labeled training data</b>, so we'll try them first before moving on to fancier techniques.
 </div>

-The number of bees in the entrance of the hive is a good indicator of the health of the hive.
-NEED CITATION.
+Generally speaking, the number of bees at the entrance of the hive is a good indicator of the health of the hive.
+This means that the bees are collecting food (nectar and pollen).
+So let's try to count some bees with as little effort as possible!

 Say I have a video of the entrance of a beehive, like this:
 ![ ](assets/phone-basic.mp4)